-- ▶ 15% of your Income Protection sum insured; and - the actual increase in your monthly earnings, provided that any increase doesn't exceed your income replacement amount.
+- > 20% of your Income Protection sum insured; and - ▶ the actual increase in your monthly earnings, provided that any increase doesn't exceed your income replacement amount.

 This increase is in addition to any increase in cover as a result of the Indexation Benefit.

-- You must request the increase within 30 days of your policy anniversary date. - Any increase is subject to you providing financial evidence to support the increase amount and confirmation that you're actively at work at the time of the increase. - ▶ The total of all increases to your sum insured cannot exceed the original sum insured at your cover commencement date. - > The maximum sum insured after the increase is limited to the lower of \$20,000 per month, and - 70% of the first \$240,000 of annual earnings; and - 50% of anything above \$240,000 of annual earnings. - ▶ The minimum increase is \$250 per month. - This benefit can't be exercised if: - a claim is being paid under your policy, a claim is being assessed, or you're eligible to make a claim under your policy or another policy on your life; or - your cover is issued with a medical loading or exclusion as stated on your policy schedule.
+- You must request the increase within 30 days of your policy anniversary date. - Any increase is subject to you providing financial evidence to support the increase amount and confirmation that you're actively at work at the time of the increase. - The total of all increases to your sum insured cannot exceed the original sum insured at your cover commencement date. - The maximum sum insured after the increase is limited to the lower of \$20,000 per month, and - 70% of the first \$240,000 of annual earnings; and - 50% of anything above \$240,000 of annual earnings. - ▶ The minimum increase is \$250 per month. - This benefit can't be exercised if: - a claim is being paid under your policy, a claim is being assessed, or you're eligible to make a claim under your policy or another policy on your life - your Income Protection Cover premiums are being waived under the Premium Waiver Option or the Suspending Premium and Cover feature; or - your cover is issued with a medical loading or exclusion as shown in your policy schedule.